Skip to main content

-Camping on the Tour du Mont Blanc: Regulations in France, Italy, and Switzerland
+Camping on the Tour du Mont Blanc - Regulations

 The Tour du Mont Blanc, this legendary journey of over 170 kilometers, winding through France, Italy, and Switzerland, is an essential hiking adventure for outdoor enthusiasts.
 As you prepare to immerse yourself in the Alpine landscapes, a crucial question arises: What are the regulations regarding bivouacking along this route?
 In this article, we’ll explore the guidelines and laws specific to each country traversed by the Tour du Mont Blanc, providing essential tips for a responsible and memorable bivouacking experience.
 If you’re considering doing the tour du mont blanc without a guide, this information will be particularly useful.